Ren0k/Project-Atmospheric-Drag/README.md

 The menu that loads will have multiple options.
 Whatever you select, the script starts by checking if the partdatabase.cfg file has been analyzed yet, and if not it will analyze the file and put relevant information in a partdatabase.json file, so you do not have to do this scan everytime.
 I will give a quick overview of the options you have:

+### Menu 1
 - Configure
 This allows you to manually specify your vessel's configuration of parts and flight orientation.
+Amongst the options here is 'special menu', which will at a later stage allow you to manually edit every single part of the analyzed vessel.
 - Load Partlist
 You can save an analyzed partlist for re-use at a later section, and load it here so you can skip the part analysis
 - Rescan Partdatabase